schwartzm/pulse/README.md

 * How are sentiment API charges incurred (call count, message size, etc.)?

 ## Pulse Read API
 The readonly pulse read API (e.g., GET /pulse/{channel}) will return the pulse for all channels, or a specific channel.
-Optional parameters to the root API can be used to limit the data returned.
+Optional parameters to the root API will be introduced to affect the data returned.

 `GET /pulse/` Returns the most recent sentiment data for all available channels.